On the Theory of Bulk Viscosity of Cold Plasmas and Thermodynamics of Alkali-Noble Gas Cocktails: Qualitatively discussion of the applicability of the results for acoustic heating of plasmas

 \subsection{Resuming the results}

-Let us resume the results: We ahve derived the general equations for the ionic concentration oscillations created by oscillations of the density $\hat\epsilon_{i,a}$ \Eqref{Boltzmann_1} together with oscillation of the temperature $\hat\epsilon_{_T}$ \Eqref{complex_iota_rho_1} and electron density $\hat\epsilon_e$ \Eqref{electron_density_1}.
+Let us resume the results: We have derived the general equations for the ionic concentration oscillations created by oscillations of the density $\hat\epsilon_{i,a}$ \Eqref{Boltzmann_1} together with oscillation of the temperature $\hat\epsilon_{_T}$ \Eqref{complex_iota_rho_1} and electron density $\hat\epsilon_e$ \Eqref{electron_density_1}.

-These equations are significantly simplified for the cold plasmas where the temperature is much lower than the first ionization potentials $T\ll I_{a}$; see \Eqref{Bash_Equation_1} and its matrix representation \Eqref{epsM_1}.
+These equations are significantly simplified for cold plasmas, where the temperature is much lower than the first ionization potentials of all its ingredients $T\ll I_{a}$; see \Eqref{Bash_Equation_1} and its matrix representation \Eqref{epsM_1}.
 In order to describe the acoustic heating, the propagation and absorption of sound waves with phase velocity $u_\mathrm{s}(\omega)$ and amplitude damping rate $k^{\prime\prime}(\omega)$, we have introduced an useful notion the generalized complex polytropic index $\hat\gamma(\omega)$ \Eqref{complex_gamma_1}.

-For an illustration we use a homogeneous plasma cocktail with parameters close to quiet solar chromosphere.
-In this model case we observe that the Mandelstam-Leontovich~\cite{Mandelstam:36,Mandelstam:37,Rudenko:77} (ML) approximation perfectly matches for the description of frequency dependent bulk viscosity.
-We have revealed how the ML approximation is connected with Drude~\cite{Drude:00} and Cole-Cole~\cite{ColeCole} approximations invented phenomenologically for different physical systems.
+For an illustration we use a homogeneous plasma cocktail with parameters close to the quiet solar chromosphere.
+In this model case, we observe that the Mandelstam-Leontovich~\cite{Mandelstam:36,Mandelstam:37,Rudenko:77} (ML) approximation perfectly matches the description of frequency dependent bulk viscosity.
+We have also revealed how the ML approximation is connected with Drude~\cite{Drude:00} and Cole-Cole~\cite{ColeCole} approximations invented phenomenologically for different physical systems.

-Returning to the important first ionization rate of hydrogen atom the corresponding cross-section was derived by Wannier~\cite{Wannier:53} who started in 1953 from the Schroedinger equation.
+Returning to the important first ionization rate of the hydrogen atom, the corresponding cross-section was derived by Wannier~\cite{Wannier:53} who started in 1953 from the Schroedinger equation.
 One can say that the bulk viscosity of cold plasmas $\zeta(\omega)$ is one of the few kinetic coefficients allowing first principle calculations.
-For pure hydrogen plasma the problem for the bulk viscosity $\hat\zeta(\omega)$ could have been solved 72 years ago.
+For pure hydrogen plasma, the problem for the bulk viscosity $\hat\zeta(\omega)$ could have been solved 72 years ago.
 Here we repeat the main conclusion of the present study: for the calculation of height profiles of the temperature and density of the solar atmosphere, all damping mechanisms have to be taken into account and a midst them the bulk viscosity of the partially ionized H plasma is an indispensable ingredient.